vedanthanekar45/agora/README.md

 # Agora

-Agora will be an open-source, scalable and flexible digital lending system that'll work on top of already available digtial asset accessing platforms.
-The project is specifically designed to enabl libraries around the world to a "Controlled Digital Lending" of the books they already own.
+Agora is be an open-source, scalable and flexible digital lending system.
+The project is specifically designed to enable libraries around the world to a "Controlled Digital Lending" of the books they already own.

 # Project Overview